sc00termcgavin/Documentation/docs/comptia/section1.md

   - Physical: Warning Signs
 - **Compensating**: Temporary control using other means because existing controls aren’t sufficient.
   - Technical - Blocking a specific application instead of patching
-  - Managerial - Implementing a separation of duties
+  - Managerial - Isolating a critical system that cannot be patched.
   - Operational - Require multiple security staff
   - Physical - Power generator after a power outage
 - **Directive**: Enforce rule of behavior like policy